Carboxytherapy

 Carboxytherapy is a non-surgical cosmetic medicine treatment for dermatology.
 Carboxytherapy employs injections or transdermal application to infuse gaseous carbon dioxide below the skin into the subcutaneous tissue through a needle or skin.
-It has a necrotizing effect on fat tissue fat cells, stimulate blood flow, improve the skin's elasticity and reduce the appearance of cellulite It has also become a popular treatment for stretch marks.
+It has a necrotizing effect on fat tissue fat cells, stimulates blood flow, improves the skin's elasticity and reduces the appearance of cellulite.
+It has also become a popular treatment for stretch marks.
 It is non-toxic and less invasive than operations like liposuction.
 Carboxytherapy leads to a temporary decrease in subcutaneous fat but has shown to reoccur again after a 28 week period.
 It can be applied for those with androgenic alopecia or alopecia areata.

 As of 2018, Carboxytherapy has not approved by the FDA.
-Risks include inadvertent lyposis and emphysema.
+Risks include inadvertent lipolysis and emphysema.

 Carboxytherapy was discovered in 1932 in Royat, France after patients had been soaking in carbon-rich pools with wounds healing and circulatory diseases improving such as Raynaud's syndrome.
 In the 1950s French doctors began injecting carbon dioxide for treating cellulite.